RAVATAR-AI/rvtr-api-demo/README.md

 - Click the **Open** link (new tab).
 If it works there but not in the iframe, check DevTools Console for `X-Frame-Options` / `frame-ancestors` errors (server-side change required).
 - If the app is HTTPS, ensure the `streamingUrl` is also HTTPS (mixed content is blocked).

-### Enable Debug Mode

-To see detailed logging:

-2. Restart development server: `yarn dev`
-3. Open browser console (F12)
-4. All API and WebSocket events will be logged

-## 🔒 Security Notes

-- Never commit your `.env` file to version control
-- JWT tokens are stored in memory (React state) only
-- User IDs are generated and persisted in localStorage
-- All API communication uses HTTPS/WSS protocols

-## 📦 Technology Stack

-- **React 19**: UI library
-- **Vite 7**: Build tool and dev server
-- **TypeScript 5.9**: Type safety and developer experience
-- **Yarn**: Package manager (no npm usage)
-- **Native WebSocket API**: Real-time communication
-- **Fetch API**: HTTP requests

-## 🎯 Who this demo is for

-- Developers integrating RAVATAR into web applications
-- Teams evaluating Live Mode and Pixel Streaming
-- Anyone looking for a minimal, production-style RAVATAR reference implementation

 ## 📝 License